gitpod-io/openvscode-releases/guides/digital-ocean.md

 - Now, type in the password you chose during the configuration and we're in!

-### Downloading Visual Studio Code Server
+### Downloading OpenVSCode Server

-Downloading Visual Studio Code Server is as easy as pie.
+Downloading OpenVSCode Server is as easy as pie.
 We can download it by executing the following commands:

 ```
 wget https://github.com/gitpod-io/vscode-releases/releases/download/v1.59.0/code-web-server-v1.59.0-linux-x64.tar.gz -O code-server.tar.gz